 Sweden is a leading nation in the amount of money (in relation to GDP) that it devotes to research and development.
 The country has a well-developed institutional infrastructure for research through research councils and national agencies, including specific programs related to marine and maritime science.
 Sweden also has a tradition of advanced industry related to the maritime sector.
 Sweden has developed marine policies and a maritime strategy, both of which encompass marine science and technology strategies to build the required human and technical capacities for increased and improved research and development of the blue economy sector.
 The Swedish government's primary actions for research are through grants given to national research bodies, such as the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning, or Formas.
 Research related to the marine and maritime fields are carried out in natural science as well as in social science and technology development.
 The Triple Helix is a model in which science and technology meet society in collaborative activities, together with the development of platforms such as test beds and incubators.
 These approaches help with integrating research into society.
 Collaborations between technical universities and private industries play an important role in technology development.

-IN SWEDEN, well-designed monitoring programs have been in place for decades and are under development to better suite new management conditions.
+In Sweden, well-designed monitoring programs have been in place for decades and are under development to better suite new management conditions.
 Responsibilities for the financial support of research, technology development, and know-how transfer also fall to national agencies, such as the Swedish Agency for Marine and Water Management (SwAM), Vinnova, the Swedish Agency for Economic and Regional Growth, the Swedish Energy Agency, the Swedish Maritime Administration, and the Swedish Meteorological and Hydrological Institute (SMHI).
 Regional bodies, such as Region Västra Götaland, are also financing and stimulating research as well as transferring research to commercialisation.
 Co-funding from national agencies is an approach used to stimulate collaboration, provide ownership of projects, gear up grants from other financial sources in projects, and provide more action on a local level.

-In addition to universities and technical high schools, Sweden is also home to a number of collective action research centers such as the Swedish Environmental Research Institute, the Swedish Institute for the Marine Environment, the Stockholm Resilience Centre, and the Stockholm Environment Institute.
+In addition to classical and technical universities, Sweden is also home to a number of collective action research centres such as the Swedish Environmental Research Institute, the Swedish Institute for the Marine Environment, the Stockholm Resilience Centre, and the Stockholm Environment Institute.
+The newly established Kristineberg Marine Research and Innovation Centre is a centre for promotion of marine research and innovation for blue growth/economy including universities and research institutes like Chalmers, KTH, University of Gothenburg, RISE and IVL.
 For knowledge transfer and capacity building, Swedish society is involved at all levels including the civil and private sectors.

-TECHNOLOGIES IN the maritime sector currently being developed in Sweden include wind turbines, wave power, energy extraction from ocean currents, and growing biomass at sea for energy production.
+Technologies in the maritime sector currently being developed in Sweden include wind turbines, wave power, energy extraction from ocean currents, and growing biomass at sea for energy production.